 26. Baingan Bharta (Roasted Mashed Eggplants With Spices)

 The most famous variation of this bharta must be the baingan bharta, with the “baingan” meaning “eggplant” and the “bharta” meaning “mashed”.
-It is truly the dish that originates in India and the Bangladeshi region, an authentic traditional dish of the big cuisines.
+It is a traditional dish of India and the Bangladeshi region.

 Many other foods can be cooked into a bharta, yet they prefer veggies (with eggplants and potatoes) or fish in Bangladesh.